IBM/ibm-spectrum-scale-install-infra/README.md

   > **Important:**
   If you are using the single directory installation method (`scale_install_directory_pkg_path`), you need to keep all required Spectrum Scale RPMs in a single user-provided directory.

+  - When using the `scale_install_repository_url` the other Ansible Roles will use the main path. example GUI will add /gpfs_rpms/` to the path and create seperate repo.

 - **Run the playbook to install and configure the Spectrum Scale cluster**

   - Using the `ansible-playbook` command: